OpenTranslationBible/open-bible/en-GB/61.2 Peter/md/2-peter-02.md

 ## 2 Peter 2:22

-This is exemplified by the true proverb:
+This is shown by the true proverb:

-“A dog returns to its own vomit,”
+> “A dog returns to its own vomit,”

+and,

-and, “A sow, after washing, returns to wallowing in the mire.”
+> “A sow, after washing, returns to wallowing in the mire.”